 The risk of contact between foraying Rocky Mountain bighorn sheep and domestic sheep allotments is related to the distance and frequency of Rocky Mountain bighorn sheep forays outside CHHR.
 This step is the contact analysis using the RoC tool.
-Contact analysis is affected by (a) the number of Rocky Mountain bighorn sheep in a herd and ram to ewe ratios, (b) foray probability for rams and ewes, and (c) the proximity of a domestic sheep allotment.
-When there is overlap between CHHR and a domestic sheep allotment, the risk of contact is not output by the RoC tool because output depends on foray probability, which is not meaningful when contact can occur without foray.
-Therefore, the results for the risk of contact are assumed to be greatest when there is overlap between CHHR and a domestic sheep allotment but the tool does not provide numerical results.
-Where there is overlap, it must be recognized the risks are underestimated because there is no output from the model and so a comparison of the risk of contact when there is overlap are not meaningful.
+Contact analysis is affected by: a) the number of Rocky Mountain bighorn sheep in a herd and ram to ewe ratios, b) foray probability for rams and ewes, and c) the proximity of a domestic sheep allotment.

+When there is overlap between CHHR and a domestic sheep allotment, the inherently higher risk of contact is not factored into the RoC tool's numerical results because its output depends on foray probability, which is not meaningful when contact can occur without foray.
+It therefore must be recognized that the modeled risk of contact for some Alternatives is not representative.
 For this reason, the number of allotments that overlap with CHHR is presented in the subsequent analyses along with the risk of contact and disease transmission.